Some researchers say that testosterone therapy may increase your risk for prostate cancer, but more research is needed to understand the link.

-In the early 1940s, researchers Charles Brenton Huggins and Clarence Hodges discovered that when men’s testosterone production dropped, their prostate cancer stopped growing.
+In , researchers Charles Brenton Huggins and Clarence Hodges discovered that when men’s testosterone production dropped, their prostate cancer stopped growing.
 The researchers also found that giving testosterone to men with prostate cancer made their cancer grow.
 They concluded that testosterone promotes prostate cancer growth.

 As further evidence, one of the main treatments for prostate cancer — hormone therapy — slows cancer growth by lowering testosterone levels in the body.
 The belief that testosterone fuels prostate cancer growth has led many doctors to avoid prescribing testosterone therapy for men who have a history of prostate cancer.

-In recent years, research has challenged the link between testosterone and prostate cancer.
-Some studies have contradicted it, finding a higher risk of prostate cancer among men with low testosterone levels.
+In recent years, research has challenged the link between testosterone and prostate cancer. have contradicted it, finding a higher risk of prostate cancer among men with low testosterone levels.

-According to a 2015 review in the journal Medicine, testosterone replacement therapy also doesn’t increase prostate specific antigen (PSA) levels.
+According to in the journal Medicine, testosterone replacement therapy also doesn’t increase prostate specific antigen (PSA) levels.
 PSA is a protein that’s elevated in the bloodstream of men with prostate cancer.